ArekWiacek/Posthuman/readme.md

   - This is gamification part of app - simulates developing RPG character, but here you gain experience by completing real life tasks not by killing monsters :)
   - Represents user 'hero'
   - You gain XP points for for completing tasks.
 With XP your Avatar reaches new levels
-  - Then you discover Technology Cards with description of futuristic technologies
+  - Then you discover "Technology Cards" with description of futuristic technologies
-  - And Team cards with famous scientists info
+  - And "Team Cards" with famous scientists info

 - Other
   - Authentication / Authorization